Archery Instructor Certification Courses

 which may also help your own skills.

-A new component includes a "drills & skills" section, which aids
+Includes a "drills & skills" section, which aids

 in training new archers.